Noether-Lefschetz cycles on the moduli space of abelian varieties: The morphisms phi d , pi d and phi d

 is the \textit{complementary subvariety} of $Y$ It has dimension $g-u$ and by \cite[Lemma 12.1]{BL04}, if $\theta|_{ Y}$ is of type $(d_1, \ldots , d_u)$ then $\theta|_{ Z}$ is of type $\widetilde{\delta}$.

 Conversely, given polarized abelian varieties

 we can construct principally polarized abelian varieties $X$ containing $Y$ and $Z$ as complementary subvarieties with the prescribed polarization.
 This construction is due to Debarre \cite{D88}, and is also explained with detail in \cite[Section 3]{A16}.
-We summarize the construction in the following lemma, which works in families. \begin{lem} With notation as above, for any antisymplectic isomorphism
+We summarize the construction in the following lemma, which works in families. \begin{lem} With notation as above, for any antisymplectic\footnote{If $(A, \omega_A)$ and $(B, \omega_B)$ are two abelian groups with an alternating bilinear form, a linear map $f:A \longrightarrow B$ is \emph{antisymplectic} if $\omega_B(f(a_1), f(a_2)) = - \omega_A(a_1, a_2)$ for all $a_1, a_2 \in A$.} isomorphism

 the abelian variety

 has a canonical principal polarization $\theta_p$ and contains $(Y, \theta_Y)$, $(Z,\theta_Z)$ as complementary subvarieties.
 Moreover, the isomorphism type of

 does not depend on $p$, and all principally polarized abelian varieties having $Y$ and $Z$ as complementary subvarieties arise this way. \end{lem}